james-bellanca/MARL/README.md

 ## Notes
+- This project explores how agents with different sensing ranges and communication budgets cooperate to map unknown environments.
+Insights from these experiments can inform:
+    - Search and Rescue Robotics:
 - A 2D grid (e.g., 50x50 or 100x100) provides a clear, simple, yet expressive environment where behaviors can emerge over time.
 Its simplicity helps in isolating factors affecting agent strategies.
 Over the course of this project we can increase the complexity of the gridpath world to include things like barriers, varying cell values or partially observable states.

 ## Usage